wagtail/wagtail/docs/advanced_topics/images/renditions.md

 When working with an Image QuerySet, you can make use of Wagtail's built-in `prefetch_renditions` queryset method to prefetch the renditions needed.

-For example, say you were rendering a list of all the images uploaded by a certain user:
+For example, say you were rendering a list of all the images uploaded by a user:

 ```python
 def get_images_uploaded_by_user(user):